National Domestic Violence Hotline: 1-800-799-7233 or Text 1-800-787-3224 or LOVEIS to 22522

 North Dakota Council on Abused Women’s Services

-South Dakota Coalition Against Domestic Violence & Sexual Assault
+South Dakota Coalition Ending Domestic & Sexual Violence

 Utah Domestic Violence Coalition